-In choosing to study the very popular Economics Degree (L100) at Aberystwyth University you will be part of a department that makes world-leading contributions to research and practice.
+In choosing to study the very popular Economics Degree (L100) at Aberystwyth University you will be part of a department that makes world-leading contributions to research and practice, and which has excellent partnerships with companies in business, industry and commerce.
 Through your Economics Degree you will focus on the principles of economics and the study of choices and their implications made by individuals, companies and governments when faced with scarce resources.
 Whilst studying this dynamic subject you will learn about the hottest up-to-date topics in the field.
 In addition to the core subject knowledge and key skills specific to the discipline, a varied range of teaching styles and practical exercises will equip you with generic skills in research, analysis, reporting and practice - powerful tools with which to pursue your chosen career.
 Expand the sections below to find out more...

 The Economics degree focuses on a wide range of issues impacting on every-day life including the creation of employment, inflationary pressures, international trade issues, the process of business competition, innovation and growth, the development of third world countries, the protection of natural resources and government policy-making.
 This programme has been developed to equip you with a multidisciplinary understanding of Economics, in an approach that is increasingly emphasized and valued by employers.